-Communications is fundamental to the existence and survival of humans as well as to an organization.
-It is a process of creating and sharing ideas, information, views, facts, feelings, etc. among the people to reach a common understanding.
+Communication is fundamental to the existence and survival of humans as well as to an organization.
+It is a process of creating and sharing ideas, information, views, facts, feelings from one place, person or group to another.
 Communication is the key to the Directing function of management.

 A manager may be highly qualified and skilled but if he does not possess good communication skills, all his ability becomes irrelevant.
 A manager must communicate his directions effectively to the subordinates to get the work done from them properly.

-Communications is a continuous process which mainly involves three elements viz. sender, message, and receiver.
+Communications is a continuous process that mainly involves three elements viz. sender, message, and receiver.
 The elements involved in the communication process are explained below in detail:

 The sender or the communicator generates the message and conveys it to the receiver.
 He is the source and the one who starts the communication